digital-codes/artAndTech/README.md

 ## Initilize environment
-If nbgitpuller is installer in your enviornment, you can initiaize from this repo with the following [link](https://py.ok-lab-karlsruhe.de/hub/user-redirect/git-pull?repo=https://github.com/digital-codes/artAndTech&branch=fall2022&app=notebook)
+If nbgitpuller is installer in your enviornment, you can initiaize from this repo in the following fashion (replace "py.ok-lab-karlsruhe..." with your location):

+[link](https://py.ok-lab-karlsruhe.de/hub/user-redirect/git-pull?repo=https://github.com/digital-codes/artAndTech&branch=fall2022&app=notebook)